Meet the Women Senators Who Helped Stop the Health Care Bill

 Here's who they are.

-Sen. Lisa Murkowski has been a U.S. Senator since 2002, when she was appointed to finish out her father Frank's term when he was elected governor of the state.
+Lisa Murkowski has been a U.S. Senator since 2002, when she was appointed to finish out her father Frank's term when he was elected governor of the state.
 She ran for the seat in 2004 and won, but in 2010 she lost the GOP primary to a Tea Party challenger.
 But ultimately, Murkowski beat both the Tea Party and Democratic candidates and became the first successful write-in candidate since South Carolina's Strom Thurmond in 1954.
 She won reelection in 2016.

 Murkowski has been wary of the process to replace the Affordable Care Act since it began.
 She has said she could not support a bill that did not expand coverage and left costs high, but was largely concerned with the approach to Medicaid.
 According to the Alaska Dispatch News, a quarter of Alaskans receive health coverage via the entitlement program.
 In July, Murkowski said that while some Alaskans had told her that she should "stick with the president," most wanted her to put her state's citizens first.
 "Almost without exception, it was, 'Please Lisa.
 Protect Alaska's interests," the Dispatch News reports she said.
 "Help us with ensuring that the most vulnerable are cared for, and that when it comes to the access issues that we face, the costs that we face, that you can help us address these.'"